 Park Spring Wind Farm Community Benefits Fund

 A fund for community groups and charities of all types and sizes!
-The funding is being made available through the Park Spring windfarm community benefit fund linked to the Park Spring wind farm in east Barnsley.
+The funding is being made available through the Park Spring Windfarm Community Benefit Fund linked to the Park Spring windfarm in North East Barnsley.

-EDF Energy Renewables operate the wind farm have pledged to provide £42,750 per year for the life of the wind farm to the fund, which will directly benefit local community projects and initiatives, within a three-kilometre radius of the wind farm.
+EDF Energy Renewables operate the wind farm have pledged to provide £42,750 per year for the life of the wind farm to the fund, which will directly benefit local community projects and initiatives.

 How much can I apply for?